 Goals and Objectives

 The Ph.D. in Educational Leadership program at The University of Texas at Arlington's College of Education aims to prepare and engage students for scholarship, teaching, and further research contributions to the knowledge base, as well as research-driven policy discussions that affect the future course of K-16 education.
 The objective of doctoral work in Educational Leadership is to graduate future policy and research leaders for today’s educational settings, spanning preschool through life-long learning environments.
 Through the Educational Leadership Doctoral Program, we promote and require rigorous scholarship that spans the educational continuum and is ideal for students seeking to enter careers in research, government or private industry, institutional assessment, policy analysis, instructional leadership, or the professoriate.

-The five educational objectives of the doctoral studies program are to prepare collaborative educational leaders.
+The following five educational objectives of the doctoral studies program are to prepare collaborative educational leaders.

 Objective 1: Conduct significant research for use as a basis for problem-solving and program planning and to advance the knowledge base in K-16 education;